Eleven

 Children

-Eleven is made for families to use together.
-It collects no personal information beyond the display name a member chooses, and there are no ads, feeds, or contact from strangers.
+Eleven is meant for families to use together.
+It collects nothing beyond the display name a member picks, and there’s no advertising, no feed, and no way for a stranger to reach in.

 Contact